-* Have conviction in your buy and sell ideas, but don’t become so delusional as to think you will consistently beat the market.
+- Have conviction in your buy and sell ideas, but don’t become so delusional as to think you will consistently beat the market.

-* Everybody is a genius in a bull market.
+- Too many people tend to believe they are a genius in a bull market.
 Remind yourself that you are nobody special.

-* If you left a lot of money on the table, tell yourself a win is better than a loss.
+- If you left a lot of money on the table, tell yourself a win is better than a loss.

-* Consider spending some of your money on something tangible that lasts for longer than the days the euphoria of a gain lasts.
+- Consider spending some of your money on something tangible that lasts for longer than the days the euphoria of a gain lasts.

-* Consistently reassess your risk tolerance by testing your pain points.
+- Consistently reassess your risk tolerance by testing your pain points.
 It’s very hard to know what your risk tolerance is without going over the edge.
 Having over a 40% position valued at $170,000 in one stock is too much for even my punt portfolio.
 By constantly monitoring my own emotions I’ve concluded that $50,000-$80,000 equivalent to 10-15% of a portfolio is ideal where I can go on vacation on not worry.
 Risk tolerance is a combination of the absolute dollar amount + percentage of portfolio.

-* Rebalance your portfolio at least twice a year and do a deep dive at least once a quarter.
+- Rebalance your portfolio at least twice a year and do a deep dive at least once a quarter.

-* If you lose your shirt, go to the bathroom and give a good cry.
+- If you lose your shirt, go to the bathroom and give a good cry.
 Then get yourself together and list out all the things you did wrong so you have a better chance of making money in the future.

-* Use limit orders as much as possible when buying and selling positions.
+- Use limit orders as much as possible when buying and selling positions.

-* The only way to become a better trader is to list out all your mistakes as I’ve done here, learn from them, feel the pain, and try not to do them again.
+- The only way to become a better trader is to list out all your mistakes as I’ve done here.
+Learn from them, feel the pain, and try not to do them again.

-* No bet, no win.
+- No bet, no win.
 You’ve got to take calculated risks in order to make money in the stock markets.
 If you’re uncomfortable with taking so much risk, consider hiring a financial adviser to offload your stress.
 Here’s an article I wrote for experienced investors with sizable portfolios on how to utilize a financial adviser as well.

 Money is often invested based off a management’s reputation or an idea alone.
 Profits are often a long ways away, but when there is a liquidity event, such investments can pay enormous windfalls.
-Most investments will fail, but the key is to identify opportunities and have the guts and connections to put your money where your mouth is.
+Most investments will fail, but the key is to identify investment opportunities and have the guts and connections to put your money where your mouth is.